Shakthivelms8/dp-420-cosmos-db-dev/instructions/14-functions.md

     | **Collection name for leases** | *productslease* |
     | **Create lease collection if it does not exist** | *No* |

-## Implement function code in .NET
+## Task 03: Implement function code in .NET

 The function you created earlier is a C# script that is edited in-portal.
 You will now use the portal to write a short function to output the unique identifier of any item inserted or updated in the container.